standardebooks/tools/README.md

 	Build an ebook from a Standard Ebook source directory.

--	### `build-cover`
+-	### `build-images`

-	Build an ebook cover a Standard Ebook source directory and place the output in DIRECTORY/src/epub/images/.
+	Build ebook cover and titlepage images in a Standard Ebook source directory and place the output in DIRECTORY/src/epub/images/.

 -	### `clean`